-Many are surprised to learn there is a 56% chance that an individual who reaches age 65 will develop a disability serious enough to require long-term services and supports.1 As you would expect, the need for care is often influenced by the normal aging process.
+Many are surprised to learn there is greater than a 50 percent chance that an individual who reaches age 65 will eventually require some type of formal paid care over his or her lifetime.
+As you would expect, the need for care is often influenced by the normal aging process.
 The chances of developing dementia or Alzheimer's disease increase with age.
 So do the risks of suffering a stroke, developing debilitating arthritis, diabetes and osteoporosis - some of the more common conditions that result in the need for long-term care.
 As you can imagine, it's also important to consider family health history and the presence of a chronic illness as this too can raise the risk of needing extended care.